SaiKrishna200120/Data_science_final_project/README.md

 How does the self-attention mechanism in Vision Transformers (ViT) influence performance in image classification tasks?

-What are the advantages and limitations of Vision Transformers compared to traditional Convolutional Neural Networks (CNNs) and hybrid models?
+What are the advantages and limitations of Vision Transformers compared to traditional Convolutional Neural Networks (CNNs)models?

-How do dataset size, training complexity, and computational requirements impact the performance of ViTs, CNNs, and hybrid models?
+How do dataset size, training complexity, and computational requirements impact the performance of ViTs, CNNs models?

 ---

 ### Project Objectives

 1. **Model Analysis:** Understand the inherent differences between Vision Transformers and CNNs.
-2. **Performance Evaluation:** Benchmark ViT models on the CIFAR-10 dataset and compare their performance with ResNet and the hybrid model.
+2. **Performance Evaluation:** Benchmark ViT models on the CIFAR-10 dataset and compare their performance with ResNet .
 3. **Comparative Study:** Analyze each model's strengths and weaknesses in terms of accuracy, efficiency, and computational requirements.
 4. **Research Insight:** Develop comprehensive insights to help determine the most effective approach for different image classification scenarios.